 From the second, epistemological perspective, 'development' is an older and much larger project.
-Its beginnings are located in colonial times and in particular in the early 19th century, when the West started to consider itself to be set apart and above other models of socio-political and cultural formation.7 Whereas until then, the world was characterized by a certain equilibrium between different power centres (China, Middle East, Europe), Western colonialism of the 19th and 20th century began to assert the economic and cultural superiority of the West, and thereby to justify the domination and exploitation of other countries and peoples.
-The notion of 'development' and the development system as it emerged institutionally and policy-wise only around the formal end of colonialism may then be seen as the functional continuation of its 'civilizing mission': the domination and exploitation of the South by the North in the name of social transformation.
+Its beginnings are located in colonial times and in particular in the early nineteenth century, when the West started to consider itself to be set apart and above other models of sociopolitical and cultural formation.7 Whereas until then, the world was characterised by a certain equilibrium between different power centres (China, Middle East, Europe), Western colonialism of the nineteenth and twentieth centuries began to assert the economic and cultural superiority of the West, and thereby to justify the domination and exploitation of other countries and peoples.
+The notion of 'development' and the development system as it emerged institutionally and policy-wise only around the formal end of colonialism may then be seen as the functional continuation of its 'civilising mission': the domination and exploitation of the South by the North in the name of social transformation.
 In this understanding, development is a project of governing the South.
-Taking this view of development, long before "good governance" became an explicit set of policy prescriptions that were urged upon the countries of the global south by development institutions, ideas of governing the world emanating from the North, were themselves shaped by the idea of development.8
+Taking this view of development, long before 'good governance' became an explicit set of policy prescriptions that were urged upon the countries of the Global South by development institutions, ideas of governing the world emanating from the North, were themselves shaped by the idea of development.8 p.
+38 B. The Complementarity of Development and Law